-- (a) Each educational and training program seeking board approval of its curriculum shall submit an "Application for Board Approval of Curriculum" (rev 4/15), hereby incorporated by reference.
-The application shall be accompanied by the following information and documentation: - (1) Educational and training program legal name, current address, phone number, website, contact person, and program(s) requested for board curriculum approval; - (2) A completed course-by-course list for each course that meets the board required coursework with course number, clock hour, and course unit to document that the curriculum meets the requirements for Section 1399.434; - (3) A list of all courses in the program requested for board approval of curriculum with course hours, course units, course number and course title; - (4) A copy of all course syllabi for program(s) requested for board curriculum approval; and - (5) A copy of the current course catalog.
+(a) Educational and training programs seeking board approval of its curriculum shall submit an "Application for Board Approval of Curriculum" (rev 1/1/17), (rev 4/15) incorporated herein by reference.
+The application shall be accompanied by the following information and documentation:

+(1) Educational and training program legal name, current address, phone number, website, contact person, and program(s) requested for board curriculum approval.

+(2) A completed course-by-course list for each course that meets the board required coursework with course number, clock hour, and course unit to document that the curriculum meets the requirements for Section 1399.434.
+(3) A list of all courses in the program requested for board approval of curriculum with course hours, course units, course number and course title.
+(4) A copy of all course syllabi for program(s) requested for board curriculum approval; and

+(5) A copy of the current course catalog.